Scags/Cypyonate/README.md

 ```

 To finalize adding your module, enter the command `cypy --install myfile.py`.
 This will copy the file to the project modules folder.

+# Reflective Injection
+*New with V1.3*

+Cypyonate is capable of performing reflective injections.

+This is currently supported by the current forms:
+- Shellcode Injection
+- Manual Map DLL Injection
+- Early Bird APC Shellcode Injection

+To perform a reflective injection, simply pass a base64 encoded string as the payload and add the **-r** argument.